BEST MOVIES ABOUT MAGIC AND MAGICIANS OF ALL TIME

-Who better to create this specialized list for you on the best magic movies of all time than a theater Ph.D., magic scholar, university professor, and movie lover.
+Who better to create this specialized list for you on the best magician movies of all time than a UCSD theater Ph.D., magic scholar, university professor, author, and movie lover.
 Grab your popcorn, sit down, crank up your speakers, and read on...

 The 10 Greatest Magic Movies of All Time